sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 .. ----------------------------------------------------------------------------

 Let us take a moment to think about what a Type II error actually is.
-A Type II error occurs when the alternative hypothesit is true, but we are nevertheless unable to reject the null hypothesis.
+A Type II error occurs when the alternative hypothesis is true, but we are nevertheless unable to reject the null hypothesis.
 Ideally, we would be able to calculate a single number β that tells us the Type II error rate, in the same way that we can set α = 0.05 for the Type I error rate.
 Unfortunately, this is a lot